-Bright Partnerships a company incorporated in England and Wales whose registered office is at Munro House, Portsmouth Road, Cobham, Surrey, KT11 1PP, and trading at 8 Boundary Row, London, SE1 8HP (registered number 08828386) (“we/us/our”) holds personal data about our employees, clients, suppliers and other individuals for a variety of business purposes.
+Bright Partnerships Worldwide Limited, a company incorporated in England and Wales whose registered office is at Albany House, Claremont Lane, Esher, Surrey, KT10 9FQ, and trading at 8 Boundary Row, London, SE1 8HP (registered number 08828386) (“we/us/our”) collects and uses personal data about our clients, suppliers and other individuals (“you”) for a variety of business purposes.

-It is important to us to be transparent and provide accessible information to individuals about how we will use their personal data.
+It is important to us to be transparent and provide accessible information about how we will use your personal data.
 We are committed to respecting your privacy and to complying with applicable data protection and privacy laws.

-Our Head of Agency Operations has overall responsibility for the day-to-day implementation of this policy.
+Our Data Protection Officer has overall responsibility for the day-to-day implementation of this notice.